Correlation and variable importance in random forests: Numerical experiments

 \textbf{Description.} Three groups which respectively contain $p_1$, $p_2$ and $p_3$ correlated variables are generated with a decreasing discriminative power: the variables are highly relevant in first group, they are weakly relevant in the second and irrelevant in the last group.
 Let $\mathbf U = (U_1, \dots,U_n)^t$ be a vector of i.i.d. variables drawn according to the mixture density $\frac{1}{2} \varphi(\cdot \, ; 0, 0.2) + \frac{1}{2}\varphi(\cdot \, ; 1, 0.3)$.
 For $j \in \{1, \dots ,p_1 \}$, let $\mathbf U^j$ a random vector defined by adding a Gaussian noise $\mathcal{N}_{1}(0,0.5)$ to 20~\% of the elements of $\mathbf U$, the perturbated coordinates being chosen at random.
 Note that by generating the $\mathbf U^j$'s this way, those are highly correlated.
 Independently, some vectors $\mathbf V,\mathbf V^1, \dots, \mathbf V^{p_2}$ and $\mathbf R$, $\mathbf R^1, \dots, \mathbf R^{p_3} $ are drawn in the same way.
 Finally, the outcomes $Y_i$'s are defined for $i \in \{1, \dots,n \}$ by where $\overline{5\mathbf U + 4\mathbf V}$ denotes the mean of the vector $5\mathbf U + 4\mathbf V$ and the $\varepsilon_i$'s are i.i.d. random variables drawn according to $\mathcal{N}_{1}(0,0.1)$.
 The problem considered here consists in predicting $Y$ using as predictors all the $\mathbf U^j$, the $\mathbf V^j$ and the $\mathbf R^j$, but not $\mathbf U$, $\mathbf V$ and $\mathbf R$.
 Since only $\mathbf U$ and $\mathbf V$ are involved in the definition of $Y$, it follows that only the $\mathbf U^j$ and the $\mathbf V^j$ are relevant.
 Moreover, the $\mathbf U^j$ are more relevant than the $\mathbf V^j$.
 We set the number of observations to $n=100$, the number of variables to $p=250$ with $p_1= p_2 = 100$ and $p_3 = 50$.

 \textbf{Results.} Figure \ref{fig:tolosi} shows a meaningful difference between RFE and NRFE regarding the number of involved variables.
-NRFE gives a minimum error close to RFE but it needs around 60 variables whereas RFE procedure needs less than 20 variables to reach the minimum error rate.
-Indeed, the procedure NRFE lies on the initial permutation importance measures (see Fig. \ref{fig:tolosi_boxplots}) and thus it needs a larger number of variables to include variables from the second group.
-By recomputing the importances at each step of the algorithm, the error rate of RFE decreases much faster: its minimum is achieved with less than 10 variables.
+The test errors for NRFE and RFE are similar (see Table~\ref{table:err}) but, as shown by the validation error curves and the out-of-bag errors curves on Figure~\ref{fig:tolosi}, NRFE selects around 60 variables whereas RFE procedure selects less than 20 variables.
+By recomputing the importances at each step of the algorithm, RFE provides a screening of variables which is much more efficient than the one obtained by NRFE.